MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 57: 02.12.19
+* I just had to take a break from the Udemy course and all the test cases.
+As mentioned yersterday I can't push to Git, and there is a bug in my test case.
+So today I spent about three hours doing the React Course on Scrimba.
+Nice repetition.
+I actually do remember quite a bit!

 ## Day 56: 01.12.19
 * When trying to push to Git today, I was suddenly told that there was no place to push to... so I spent a lot of time trying to solve it, without luck.
 Need to continue tomorrow.
 Arg!
 So many bugs and errors slowing me down.
 But it's not a sprint.
 It's a marathon...